 ‘According to Bowlby (1982), the working human brain generates goals, cogitates, evaluates, makes decisions, and steers behaviors by its very nature – by its cellular-network structure and its cybernetic organization.
 It does not need to be powered by libido, a life force, or any such thing; it is powered by glucose, but not by glucose looking for a way to express itself in mentation or behavior.

-Again, we’re looking at a persuasive closing proposition evoking humour as a weapon, and then we move on to touch upon control systems theory:
+Again, we’re looking at a persuasive closing proposition evoking humour as a weapon, but then we move on to touch upon control-systems theory:

 ‘Following the rejection of Freudian metaphors such as drive and psychic energy, Bowlby (1982), who was influenced by scientific and technological developments in the mid-twentieth century especially control systems theory, cognitive developmental theory, and ethology, created an alternative model of motivation based on the concept of behavioral systems.
 These systems were imagined to be species-universal neural programs that organize an individual’s behavior in ways that increase the likelihood of survival and reproduction in the face of environmental threats, demands, and opportunities.

 Now we are getting to the meat.
-The ethological approach is useful but the technological understanding of the twentieth century is echoed in Bowlby’s cybernetic approach to brain function.
+The limited technological understanding of the twentieth century is echoed in Bowlby’s cybernetic approach to brain function.
 I do the same thing myself.
 I see the brain as a sort of organic computer riddled with monstrous programming flaws but I don’t share Bowlby’s mid-20th century view of cybernetics.

 I’m sure, by now, I must be coming across as being squarely on the other side of the argument, in complete opposition to Bowlby’s and to Shaver’s rejection of ‘Freudian metaphors.’
 This, however, is not a debate.
 There is no winner and no loser, only an obscuring of the truth or an uncovering of the truth.
 Phil Shaver agrees with Bowlby in his view that Freudian drives are superfluous and unhelpful to understanding motivation.
 I disagree but it’s not a contest.
 What we’re discussing here is beyond ‘important.’
 What matters is not who wins but that we analyse.